ODAncona/bboxconverter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details
+This project is licensed under the GPLV3 License - see the [LICENSE](https://github.com/ODAncona/bbox-tools/blob/main/LICENSE) file for details.

 ## Acknowledgments